dodgeblaster/githubcourse/chapters/Day02/01-deploy-with-aws.md

 -   make an AWS account
 -   overview of AWS
--   make a user in AWS
--   download the aws cli
+  - services
+  - arns
+  - permisions (policies, roles, users, programatic users)
 -   overview of S3
+- how to apply a policy to a bucket
 -   how to upload a website manually through the dashboard
--   how to use the aws cli
--   how we can use npm to run aws cli commands to make deploying easier
+- demonstrate route 53
+- talk about cloudfront
+- talk about SSL certificates

 ### How are things named in AWS